-Leviticus 5 – The Sin Offering and the Guilt Offering
+Leviticus 5 – The Trespass Offering and the Guilt Offering

-1. (1) Failing to be a truthful witness, or in being a false witness.
+1. (1) Failing to be a truthful witness, or being a false witness.

 a.
 If a person sins in hearing the utterance of an oath, and is a witness, whether he has seen or known of the matter: It wasn’t enough to merely not tell lies.
 God also required His people to make the truth known, so even if one merely knew about a lie, they were responsible to make the truth known.